TritonDataCenter/manatee-state-machine/README.md

 Notes on cluster state:

-* The cluster moves atomically from one generation to the next, though obviously not all peers discover this move atomically.
+* The cluster moves atomically from one generation to the next, though obviously not all peers discover the change atomically.
 * When a new generation is **declared**, the primary for that generation writes out a complete cluster state that contains G, P, S, A[], and init\_wal.
 All of these fields except for "A[]" will be immutable for the duration of this